99ron/fourth-milestone-carpedia/README.md

 For testing I have tried the following browsers; Firefox, Chrome, Edge and Internet Explorer.

-I've used my PC at home which uses the screen size 2560 x 1080 and built in reponsive browser feature mainly in firefox to test for different resolutions/devices.
+I've used my PC at home which uses the screen size 2560 x 1080 and at work which is dual screen setup, used the built in "reponsive browser" feature mainly in firefox to test for different resolutions/devices.

 ## Testing Scenarios